enzolutions/enzolutions.github.io/marionette-skeleton-app/README.md

 The skeleton implement <a target="_blank" href-"http://requirejs.org/">RequireJS</a> to load libraries and modules to start a MarionetteJS App.

 Collections and models and their integration with Views in outside the scope this Skeleton, becuase is different in each implemetantion.
+I recommend to use Drupal as Backend and you can use the Model plugin <a href="https://github.com/enzolutions/backbone.drupal" target="_blank">Backbone.Drupal</a>.

 ### Errors